Do Contacts Make Your Eyes Worse?

 (It should be noted that the CLAMP study has no relevance to orthokeratology, which is a proven method for the temporary reduction or correction of myopia by wearing specially designed GP lenses to alter the shape of the eye during sleep.)

 In summary, the ACHIEVE and CLAMP studies suggest that wearing contact lenses will not significantly alter the natural progression of myopia and eventual stabilization of your vision.

-*CLAMP study: A randomized trial of the effect of rigid contact lenses on myopia progression.
+A comparison of spectacle and contact lens wearing times in the ACHIEVE study.
+Clinical & Experimental Optometry.
+May 2010.
+CLAMP study: A randomized trial of the effect of rigid contact lenses on myopia progression.
 Archives of Ophthalmology.
 December 2004.